Kannmu/OpenMonitor/README.md

 If no argument is provided, the script will display the system information in a line format.

-The script continuously updates and refreshes the system information every second.
+The script continuously updates and refreshes the system information every 2 second and update Bluetooth BAT every 1min.

-## Dependencies
+#### Dependencies

 The script requires the following dependencies: